OfficeDev/SharePoint-Code-Analysis-Framework-Rules/README.md

 ---------------------

 1. Download and install the free [SPCAF Code Migration Assessment](http://url.spcaf.com/spcafma) tool or [SPCAF Professional Edition](http://url.spcaf.com/spcafpro)
-2. Clone this GitHub Repositiory and open the Visual Studio solution inside the SPCAF.Rules folder
+2. Clone this GitHub repositiory and open the Visual Studio solution inside the SPCAF.Rules folder
 3. Create/Change a rule
 4. Build and replace the SPCAF.Rules.MigrationAssessment.dll in the SPCAF installation folder
 5. Run SPCAF test your rule on a WSP file (in SPCAF Professional you have to select the Migration Assessment ruleset in the advanced view before the analysis)